gatling/gatling/src/sphinx/session/feeder.rst

 Non Shared Data
 ===============

-Sometimes, Gatling users still want all virtual users to play all the records in a file, and Feeder doesn't match this behavior.
+Sometimes, you could want all virtual users to play all the records in a file, and Feeder doesn't match this behavior.

 Still, it's quite easy to build, thanks to :ref:`flattenMapIntoAttributes <scenario-exec-function-flatten>`  e.g.::